S2E/s2e-old/docs/index.rst

 Miscellaneous plugins
 ---------------------

+* *BaseInstructions* implements various custom instructions to control symbolic execution from the guest.
 * `FunctionMonitor <Plugins/FunctionMonitor.html>`_ Provides client plugins with events triggered when the guest code invokes specified functions.
+* *CacheSim* implements a multi-path cache profiler.
+* `HostFiles <UsingS2EGet.html>`_ allows to quickly upload files to the guest.
+* *SymbolicHardware* implements symbolic PCI and ISA devices as well as symbolic interrupts and DMA.

 S²E Development
 ===============